 Melanie Jones is an attorney-at-law and a partner based in the Barbados office of Lex Caribbean.
 She leads the firm's international business practice, its corporate services as well as its entrepreneurial business unit.
-Melanie also founded and leads Lex’s two sister entities: Lex Caribbean Corporate Services Inc., which is licenced to conduct corporate services pursuant to the Corporate and Trust Service Providers Act; and ISM Sponsor Services Inc., which has been certified by the International Securities Market of the Barbados Stock Exchange as one of the five certified listing sponsors in Barbados.
+Melanie also founded and leads Lex’s two sister entities: Lex Caribbean Corporate Services Inc., which is licensed to conduct corporate services pursuant to the Corporate and Trust Service Providers Act; and ISM Sponsor Services Inc., which has been certified by the International Securities Market of the Barbados Stock Exchange as one of five approved listing sponsors in Barbados.

 Melanie was born in Barbados and grew up on the island until leaving at age 18 on a Barbados Scholarship, to read law at Trinity Hall, Cambridge.
-Melanie has 25 years experience in private practice, having begun her career in England at the London office of international law firm, Freshfields Bruckhaus Deringer, where she practiced for some years before relocating to the Cayman Islands to work with Maples and Calder for six years before returning home to Barbados to join Lex Caribbean in 2003.
+Melanie has 25 years’ experience in private practice, having begun her career in England at the London office of international law firm, Freshfields Bruckhaus Deringer, where she practiced for some years before relocating to the Cayman Islands to work with Maples and Calder for six years before returning home to Barbados to join Lex Caribbean in 2003.
 Melanie has qualified and been admitted to practice law in England and Wales, the Cayman Islands, Trinidad and Tobago and Barbados.

 Melanie specializes in international business transactions.
 Her clients are international conglomerates and financial institutions, foreign governments and high net worth individuals.
 Most of this business originates in Canada, England, Europe, the Far East, the Middle East, Latin America and the USA.
 In addition, through the Entrepreneurial Business Unit, Melanie and her team advise clients from Barbados and overseas on entrepreneurial ventures.
-In this context Melanie specialises in commercial and corporate finance law with emphasis on business structuring, risk management, private equity and finance as they relate to start up or early stage businesses.
+In this context Melanie specializes in commercial and corporate finance law with emphasis on business structuring, risk management, private equity and finance as they relate to start up or early stage businesses.

 Melanie serves on the board of directors and is a past President of the Barbados International Business Association ("BIBA").
 In the latter capacity she also previously sat on the board of the Barbados Private Sector Association and was a member of the Sub Committee of the Social Partnership.
 Melanie has also constituted and currently chairs the BIBA Legal Profession Committee.
-Melanie is also the Secretary of BIBA for the 2017-2018 year.